 - The grant size.
 If the grant is funding several components of a project, please provide a breakdown of the cost of each component.
 Please note that the PSF may only be able to provide partial funding for a proposal.

 - A description of the beneficiaries of the grant (e.g. if the grant is for a Python User Group event, state the size of the group, the anticipated size of the event, and who in particular from the PUG benefits from the grant).

 - The preferred method of funds delivery and delivery details (e.g. PayPal account information, an address for a check in the mail).

-Please submit grant proposals to email@example.com.
-Please allow up to 6 weeks for processing - the board meets once a month, if a request is urgent please note that in the request.
+Please submit grant proposals to firstname.lastname@example.org and allow up to 4 weeks for processing - the board typically meets twice a month, if a request is urgent please note that in the request.

 A related source of funding is the PSF Sprints Committee.
 The Sprints Committee provides organizational and financial support to Python-focused coding and hacking sprints.
 This includes work on modules or frameworks, Python 3 module ports, etc.

 If you are working on a project focused on diversity or outreach to under- represented demographics in the Python community, the Outreach and Education Committee may also be able to assist with funding and promotion.

 Grant Proposal: $600 for speaker travel costs for the Boston Python User Group Alternative Pythons Extravaganza.